AFNIC/Mutual-Authentication-via-DANE/Experimental-Set-Up.md

 ### Experimental Set up

 We set up an experimental set up (as shown in [Figure 3](Figures/CA_Provisioning_Architecture.png)) where Afnic emulated the Root CA role and generated intermediate certificates for two LoRaWAN - TSP (Telecom Sud Paris) and Afnic Labs.
+The intermediate certificates were generated for the NS, JS and the AS in each LoRaWAN.

 Complete details on setting up the infrastructure is provided in the [Quick Start guide](https://github.com/AFNIC/IoTRoam-Tutorial/blob/master/QuickStart.md)

 <p align="center">
   <img width="550" height="200" src="https://github.com/AFNIC/Mutual-Authentication-via-DANE/blob/main/Figures/CA_Provisioning_Architecture.png">
   <br>
   <em> Fig.3 - Self-Signed Certificate provisioning infrastructure </figcaption> </em>
 </p>

+We tested the experimental set for LoRaWAN Over the Air Authentication (OTAA).

+The ED performs a Join procedure with the JS during OTAA by sending the Join Request (JR).
+The JR payload contains the ED’s unique identifier (DevEUI), the cryptographic AES-128 root keys: NwkKey, AppKey and JoinEUI (unique identifier pointing to the JS).

+The JS associated to the ED also has prior information such as the ED’s DevEUI, the cryptographic keys: NwkKey and AppKey required for generating session keys to secure the communication between the ED and the NS and AS.
+These are the pre-shared information between the ED and the AA server in the Internet.
+As mentioned earlier, for this experimental set up we are focussing on mutual authentication in the IP space.
+Hence the ED association to the backend elements will be done with the AES PSKs.

+### Need for Combined certficiates

+The Backend elements

+During testing, we identified that combining the intermediate and the server leaf certificate (a combined trust chain - Fig. 9) during a TLS handshake could bypass the need for having a certificate store with all intermediate certificates.
+The validating server needs to store only the root CA certificate.
+The certificate validation process is done by sending the combined trust chain to the server’s IP address.
+On receiving the combined trust chain, the server first verifies the leaf certificate in the combined trust chain.
+When the leaf cer- tificate is unknown, it checks the following certificate in the chain, the intermediate certificate.
+Since the root CA signs